pits8080/TechIDModule/README.md

 *   **Triplets**: Manage TechID Triplets connecting Technicians, Agents, and Rights.
 *   **Secure Authentication**: Securely store and use API credentials.

+> **Note**: This module currently implements a subset of the TechID Manager API, focusing on the most common administrative tasks.
+Not all API features are fully supported yet.

+## Customization & Internal Distribution
+You can easily customize this module for different teams within your organization (e.g., creating a restricted "Tier 1" version).

+1.  **Select Features**: Delete the `.ps1` files from the `Public` folder that are not relevant or permitted for the specific team.
+2.  **Update Manifest**: Open `TechIDManagerModule.psd1` and update the `FunctionsToExport` list to match the remaining files.
+3.  **Distribute**: Provide the customized module folder to the target team.

 ## Installation

 ### Manual Installation